flexion/10x-website/README.md

 The prebuild workflow is responsible for mutating and indexing the content JSON files to add meta data and make them deliverable in list fashion to the UI.

 The ideal solution would be to implement this step as part of a hook in the NetlifyCMS workflow.
-This solution is still in [beta](https://www.netlifycms.org/docs/beta-features/#registering-to-cms-events).
+This solution is still in [beta](https://www.netlifycms.org/docs/beta-features/#registering-to-cms-events), but should be considered for future development.

 ## React/Redux

 ### Components

+Components are the base level reusable nodes. (buttons, inputs, etc.) These modules will most likely be React implementations of the USWDS.

 ### App